pawelprazak/pulumi-kind/README.md

+# Pulumi Provider for kind

+The Pulumi Provider for *kind* enables [Pulumi](https://www.pulumi.com) to provision local [Kubernetes](https://kubernetes.io) clusters on base of [Kubernetes IN Docker (kind)](https://github.com/kubernetes-sigs/kind).

+## Development
-# Terraform Bridge Provider Boilerplate
+This provider is a Terraform Bridge for [terraform-provider-kind](https://github.com/kyma-incubator/terraform-provider-kind).

-This repository contains boilerplate code for building a new Pulumi provider which wraps an existing Terraform provider, if the existing provider uses _Go Modules_.

-Modify this README to describe:

-- The type of resources the provider manages
-- Add a build status image from Travis at the top of the README
-- Update package names in the information below
-- Add any important documentation of concepts (e.g. the "serverless" components in the AWS provider).

-## Creating a Pulumi Terraform Bridge Provider
+### Creating a Pulumi Terraform Bridge Provider

 First, clone this repo with the name of the desired provider in place of `kind`: